-Charitable organizations like Inter-Faith are struggling now, more than ever, to meet community needs due to the coronavirus.
-There are currently over 100 homeless families with children in eastern Montgomery County.
+Charitable organizations like Inter-Faith continue to struggle to meet community needs due to the lingering effects of the coronavirus.
+There are currently over 150 homeless families with children in eastern Montgomery County.

-- donations of gift cards to local food stores; and
+- donations of gift cards to local food stores.

-Although September 2020 will be different, please help us once again make this a success and share your thoughts and love with those that are less fortunate than us.
+Although September 2021 will still look different, please help us once again make this a success and share your thoughts and love with those that are less fortunate than us.
 Remember you may be the only person in their lives that has shown them that someone cares!
-Calendars for sign-ups will be available again through an on-line calendar.
-We will share the on-line calendar code and sign on email within the next few weeks.

 Calendars for sign-ups are available again through an on-line calendar.
 Here is the information for that calendar:

 Volunteers can log in to:

 Carecalendar.org to sign up to bring a meal

 Calendar ID: 284299